CLARIAH/virtuoso-quad-log/README.md

  - [x] static file server aan de readme toevoegen
  - [x] remove checkpoint statement before committing and deploying
  - [x] virtuoso server with existing data
+ - [x] make it stateful so we don't re-parse the same files over and over again
+ - [x] make the rs update process atomic
  - [ ] try multiple insertion strategies and see if we can trigger all cases in the log (LOG_INSERT, LOG_INSERT_SOFT etc.)
  - [ ] escaping literals (at least newlines and quotes, check the nquads spec)
- - [x] make it stateful so we don't re-parse the same files over and over again
  - [ ] being able to go over the 50k rdf-patch files using resource-list indexes
- - [ ] make the rs update process atomic